chimera-linux/cports/Packaging.md

 * `extract` All defined sources (which are not marked as skipped) are extracted.
   The builtin behavior runs inside of the sandbox, except when bootstrapping.
-  It populates the `self.wrksrc`.
-The `self.wrksrc` is not implied by sources.
+  It populates the `self.srcdir`.
+The `self.srcdir` is not implied by sources.
   Instead, it is created automatically, and all sources are extracted in it.
-  When the extraction would result in a single directory being present inside `self.wrksrc`, which is often the case (as the common scenario is having a single source tarball and most tarballs don't have their files directly in the root), the contents of the directory are moved into `self.wrksrc` and the leftover empty directory is removed.
+  When the extraction would result in a single directory being present inside `self.srcdir`, which is often the case (as the common scenario is having a single source tarball and most tarballs don't have their files directly in the root), the contents of the directory are moved into `self.srcdir` and the leftover empty directory is removed.
 When `source_paths` is used and a source has a path that is not an empty string or `.`, it is extracted separately and is only moved into place after the moving logic is applied, while having the moving logic applied to itself as well.
-This simplifies various scenarios; for instance, one can have one tarball extract as if there was only one source (i.e. its contents become `self.wrksrc`, including moving the contents if it contains a single directory) while having another tarball's contents become a subdirectory in the primary extracted tree, regardless of whether the secondary tarball has its files directly in root or whether it
+This simplifies various scenarios; for instance, one can have one tarball extract as if there was only one source (i.e. its contents become `self.srcdir`, including moving the contents if it contains a single directory) while having another tarball's contents become a subdirectory in the primary extracted tree, regardless of whether the secondary tarball has its files directly in root or whether it